 Marfil feels rewarded by being able to both give back to young people who came up like him and develop the next generation of leaders who will go on to represent the voices currently going unheard.
-Originally from California, he spent much of his early years in Oregon—first in Klamath Falls and later in Portland—in and out of trouble.
+Originally from the Philippines, he spent much of his early years in Oregon—first in Klamath Falls and later in Portland—in and out of trouble.
 Hanging out with gang members and acting out eventually landed him a felony conviction and prison time.
 Upon release, the conviction prevented him from attaining housing and pursuing a career.
 However, it also ignited a fire in Marfil to help others avoid the same struggles, both by enhancing the programs that supported him and creating new spaces to deepen the work.

 “It feels good to be in a position to hire people and get people jobs,” says Marfil.
 “And not just any job, but a job where you’re making a difference.
 If you’ve got scars or trauma, the best way to deal with that is by sharing it with other people.
 It validates your pain.
 It shows that you didn’t go through that for nothing.”

 Through her work with APANO, Kita has centered the culturally specific needs of the various communities represented under the Asian American and Pacific Islander (AAPI) umbrella and used the arts to amplify these needs to the rest of the city.
 This includes activities like pedestrian bridge mural projects with the Portland Bureau of Transportation and hosting workshops on topics like mental health in the AAPI community.
 Her work with AWE seeks to further these discussions by specifically focusing on the politics of Portland’s arts sector and intentionally challenging white dominant culture.